 (d) an order form,

-whether in hard copy, electronic or any other form.]
+whether in hard copy, electronic or any other form.

-Process of Administration
+Process of Education Administration

-Announcement of administrator's appointment
+Announcement of education administrator's appointment

 46

-(1) This paragraph applies where a person becomes the administrator of a company.
+(1) This paragraph applies where a person becomes the education administrator of a further education body.

-(2) As soon as is reasonably practicable the administrator shall--
+(2) As soon as is reasonably practicable the education administrator shall--

-(a) send a notice of his appointment to the company, and
+(a) send a notice of his appointment to the further education body, and

 (b) publish a notice of his appointment in the prescribed manner.

-(3) As soon as is reasonably practicable the administrator shall--
+(3) As soon as is reasonably practicable the education administrator shall--

-(a) obtain a list of the company's creditors, and
+(a) obtain a list of the further education body's creditors, and

 (b) send a notice of his appointment to each creditor of whose claim and address he is aware.

-(4) The administrator shall send a notice of his appointment to the registrar of companies before the end of the period of 7 days beginning with the date specified in sub-paragraph (6).
+(4) The education administrator shall send a notice of his appointment to the registrar of companies before the end of the period of 7 days beginning with the date specified in sub-paragraph (6).

-(5) The administrator shall send a notice of his appointment to such persons as may be prescribed before the end of the prescribed period beginning with the date specified in sub-paragraph (6).
+(5) The education administrator shall send a notice of his appointment to such persons as may be prescribed before the end of the prescribed period beginning with the date specified in sub-paragraph (6).

-(6) The date for the purpose of sub-paragraphs (4) and (5) is--
+(6) The date for the purpose of sub-paragraphs (4) and (5) is the date on which the education administration order comes into force.

-(a) in the case of an administrator appointed by administration order, the date of the order,

-(b) in the case of an administrator appointed under paragraph 14, the date on which he receives notice under paragraph 20, and

-(c) in the case of an administrator appointed under paragraph 22, the date on which he receives notice under paragraph 32.

 (7) The court may direct that sub-paragraph (3)(b) or (5)--

 (a) shall not apply, or